When Are Sports Drinks Appropriate For Hydration?

 Sports Drinks vs. Water

-People that work out a lot, whether they’re an athlete ... or simply working on a fitness goal, need to stay hydrated.
+People who work out a lot, whether they’re athletes or not, need to stay hydrated.

 Water lubricates your joints, supports muscle growth, and flushes toxins from your system.

-Without water, you simply won’t have the same power, focus, or endurance that you would have when fully hydrated.
+Without water, you simply won’t have the same power, focus, or endurance that you would otherwise.

-It varies from person to person ... but generally, for the purpose of optimizing performance and health, people who are under 200 pounds should drink 100 ounces of water or more per day.
+It varies from person to person.
+In general, and for the purpose of optimizing performance and health, people who are under 200 pounds should drink 100 ounces of water or more per day.
 Those heavier than 200 pounds should drink at least 120 ounces of water per day.

 Note: That doesn’t include hydrating for a workout.